ISO Training Requirements

 Process approach and risk-based thinking

-Evidence collection techniques
+Evidence collection and sampling

-Reporting and follow-up
+Reporting and corrective action follow-up

-Integrating Training into Your Management System
+Integrating Training into the Management System

 Risk management